 |Mobile home park near Bowles and Sante Fe, during the 1965 flood.
 Photo by Duane Howell, Denver Post.|

-In 1864, just two years after the homesteading of Richard Little and his neighbors, two weeks of constant, heavy rainfall sent the river out of its banks around Littleton and nearly destroyed Denver downstream.
-Another flood in 1914 lasted for six weeks, following record snowfalls the previous winter which at one time measured four feet deep on Main Street and even prevented trains from moving.
+In 1864, just two years after the homesteading of Richard Little and his neighbors, two weeks of constant, heavy rainfall sent the Platte River out of its banks around Littleton and nearly destroyed Denver downstream.
+Yet another flood in 1914 lasted for six weeks, following record snowfalls the previous winter which at one time measured four feet deep on Main Street and even prevented trains from moving.

 |Centennial Race Track after the 1965 flood.|

-All told, it was estimated that the damage came to some $540 million, plus 28 persons lost their lives.
-The state could count itself fortunate that so few citizens were killed in one of Colorado's worst natural disasters because it began in broad daylight and few people were caught without some notice.
-On the positive side, much of the eastern plains received relief from a three-year drought and farmers made the most of the situation.
-Plans were quickly finalized and construction began on the Chatfield Dam, being completed in 1972.
-And with a massive cleanup required all along the South Platte, municipalities began to turn the valley into a beautiful greenbelt which today belies its garbage dump past.
+The 1965 flooding provided the eastern plains with relief from a three-year drought and farmers made the most out of the situation.
+Plans were quickly finalized and construction began on Chatfield Dam in 1967, which was completed in 1975.
+With a massive cleanup required all along the South Platte River, municipalities began to turn the valley into a beautiful greenbelt which today belies its garbage dump past.
 The river finally got its respect.

 Armstrong, Robert E. Flood, Mud and Misery.
 Denver: Mountain Bell, 1965.

-Littleton Historical Museum.
+Littleton Museum.
 Photographic Archives.